South University, Savannah (View Other Campuses)

 The clinical phase is 12 months in length.
 Eight five-week clinical rotations are conducted at a variety of clinical sites.
 The rotation specialties include Family Medicine, Internal Medicine, General Surgery, Pediatrics, Women’s Health, Behavioral Medicine, Emergency Medicine, and Clinical Elective.

 The South University Physician Assistant Program immunization policy is aligned with the US Centers for Disease Control and Prevention’s Healthcare Personnel Vaccination Recommendations for health professionals.
-After acceptance into the program, but before registration can be successfully completed; all students must complete the South University Immunization Verification and Statement of Health Form.
+After acceptance into the program, but before registration can be successfully completed; all students must complete the South University Health Requirements Form.
 Be aware that additional immunizations may be required by some clinical training sites and are the students’ responsibility.
-If students choose not to be vaccinated, they will not be allowed to rotate at clinical sites that require immunizations unless expressly permitted in writing to the program by the physician preceptor at that site.
+If students choose not to be vaccinated, they will not be allowed to rotate at clinical sites that require immunizations unless expressly permitted in writing to the program by the appropriate personnel at that site.
 If any of the core (required) rotations cannot be completed because the student voluntarily chose not to be vaccinated as required by the clinical rotation site, the student will not be eligible for graduation from the Physician Assistant program.
 In addition, if the number of clinical sites available to students who have not been vaccinated does not meet graduation requirements, those students will not be eligible for graduation from the Physician Assistant program.

 Physicians, physician assistants, and other health care providers serve as preceptors for clinical students in direct patient care, providing the opportunity for the student to perfect technical and procedural skills, and to become competent in communication, physical diagnosis, succinct recording and reporting, problem assessment, and development of a logical approach to further studies and therapy.